I am pretty new to paleo and to be honest I did not know too much about it at all.

 Carbohydrates still have a function but are not essential for us.
-We get them from other food sources like: vegetables, fruit and sweet potatoes.
+We get them from other food sources like vegetables, fruit, and sweet potatoes.

 Paleo and dairy

-We are the only mammals that keep drinking milk after they have been breast fed by our mothers.
+We are the only mammals that keep drinking milk after they have been breastfed by our mothers.

 Caveman did not drink milk after their mother weened them of.

-I drink milk, but I get it from a farm where the cow only eat organic and the milk is not pasteurized.
+I drink milk, but I get it from a farm where the cow only eats organic and the milk is not pasteurized.
 Yes, straight from the cow and I love it.
 We also make butter from the fat on the milk we buy.